lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 - Structuring a monorepo is its own self-contained challenge and deserves its own article.
 - Writing about this topic is a challenge in itself because this discussion is, in my view, mostly a naming discussion.
-Naming is so hard and so it's writing about it.

 So here I am with a whole article about structuring monorepos.

+When I sat down to write this article, my intention was to provide some sort of "starting template" for a monorepo.
+The deeper I got into the topic, the more obvious it felt to me that was a meaningless goal.

+I need too much contextual information in order to come up with a good, useful structure for a monorepo so instead of providing a template that may not make sense to you, I will explain how I think about this problem.
+Hoping it will be a good starting point for monorepo adoption.

-Over the years, I came to think of monorepos as an engineering leadership communication tool.
+Over the years, I started to appreciate monorepos also as an engineering leadership communication tool.
 In a monorepo:

 - Everyone sees all the commits.
 - Everyone can find any project on their own.
 After all, they're all somewhere in the monorepo, right?

-Both points are interesting for leadership but, in the context of this conversation, the second one is relevant.
+Both points are interesting but, in the context of this conversation, the second one is relevant.

-Yes, the monorepo will automatically increase the discoverability of your projects.
-You may not know where a project is or even what's its name but you do know it's in the monorepo.

-That means the discoverability of your monorepo is only as good as your naming.
+The discoverability of your monorepo is only as good as your naming.

-While I don't think discoverability is not the most important technical benefit of adopting a monorepo, focusing on it can be an intriguing leadership tool.
+And while I don't think discoverability is not the most important technical benefit of adopting a monorepo, focusing on it can be an intriguing leadership tool.

-The idea is simple: you can draw some parallels between the structure of your monorepo and the structure of your organisation and use them to design both.
+The idea is simple: you can draw some parallels between the structure of your monorepo and the structure of your organisation and use these analogies to achieve both a better structure for your monorepo and a simpler organisational one.

-Organisations are living structures that change all the time.
-A monorepo could follow a similar lifecycle.
+Organisations are living organisms that change all the time.
+A monorepo can follow a similar lifecycle.

-But enough with abstract talk, let me provide an example.
+To illustrate this relationship between the monorepo and the organisation, let me provide an example.

 Say your startup just launched.
-It's the tiniest team: one developer.
+It's the tiniest team: you're the only developer.
 Your product is a web application.
 Your product is a subscription service for some physical good.
 Customers come on your website, subscribe to your service, and you start sending them things once per month.

 Your monorepo right now looks like this: